tanya-somova/jekyll-theme-basically-basic/README.md

 ### Copyright

-By default the copyright line in the footer displays the current year (at build time) followed by your site's title. e.g. `© 2018 Basically Basic.`
+By default the copyright line in the footer displays the current year (at build time) followed by your site's title. e.g. `© 2018 PORTFOLIO.`

 If you would like to change this add `copyright` to your `_config.yml` file with appropriate text: